howdyai/botkit-middleware-witai/readme.md

 Using the Wit receive middleware with Botkit causes every message that is sent to your bot to be first sent to Wit.ai for processing.
-The results of the call to Wit.ai are added into the incoming message as `message.intents`, and will match the results of [this Wit.ai API call](https://wit.ai/docs/http/20141022#get-intent-via-text-link).
+The results of the call to Wit.ai are added into the incoming message as `message.entities`, and will match the results of [this Wit.ai API call](https://wit.ai/docs/http/20141022#get-intent-via-text-link).

 Using the Wit hears middleware tells Botkit to look for Wit.ai intents information, and match using this information instead of the built in